ddominguez/run-david-run/README.md

 # Run, David, Run!

-A web app that will display all the running events that I have completed.
+A program that will generate html files of all the running events that I have participated in so far.